Weather and road conditions - Cyprus Mail

 Kakopetria – Karvounas

-Drivers are advised to be especially careful, drive at low speeds, maintain a safe distance from vehicles ahead and have the headlights of their vehicles on at all times.
+Drivers are urged to be especially careful, drive at low speeds, maintain a safe distance from vehicles ahead and keep the headlights of their vehicles on at all times.

-On Tuesday periods of sunshine are expected to alternate with increased cloud, likely to give showers in the mountains and occasionally light snow.

-The temperature will rise to 15 degrees centigrade inland, around 16 degrees on the coast and 2 degrees higher in the mountains, where local frost is expected to prevail.

-On Tuesday night, the weather is expected to be partly cloudy, initially giving isolated rain and thunderstorms, mainly in the west, isolated showers likely to occur later, in other areas.
+On Wednesday, the weather is expected to be partly cloudy with the possibility of isolated showers and snow in the mountains.
+Temperatures will reach 16C inland, 17C at the coast and 4C in the higher mountains.

-The temperature will drop to 3 degrees inland, 6 degrees on the south and east coasts, around 8 degrees on the west and north coasts and minus 1 degree in the higher mountain areas.
-In mountainous and hilly areas, as well as in some lowland areas, frost is expected to form.

-On Wednesday, the weather is expected to be partly cloudy with possible isolated light showers.
+At night temperatures will drop to 5C inland, 7 to 9C in coastal areas and frost is expected in mountainous areas.

-On Thursday, the weather will be partly cloudy and later intermittently cloudy, with local showers or thunderstorm, mainly in the west and north, and snow in mountains expected.
+On Thursday, the weather will be partly cloudy with local showers or thunderstorms, mainly in the west and south, and snow is forecast.

-Friday promises sunny intervals alternating with cloud.
-The temperature will not substantially change on Wednesday, while on Thursday and Friday a gradual slight increase is expected.
+Cloudy weather is expected for Friday while on Saturday temperatures will drop and more showers and snow are expected.